DFT+U and Quantum Monte Carlo study of electronic and optical properties of AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$ delafossite: Introduction

-Delafossites with $d^{10}$ cations (A = Ag and Cu) have been the subject of particular interests because of their promising electronic properties that may enable potential applications as transparent conducting oxides.
-These Cu- and Ag-based $d^{10}$ delafossites have been reported to possess wide direct electronic band gaps and $p$-type behavior, which makes them interesting for potential future applications of $p$-type transparent materials.\cite{kawazoe97,ueda01,yanagi01,snure07,scanlon09,santra13} Among $d^{10}$-based delafossites AgBO$_2$ and CuBO$_2$, the Ni B-site compound AgNiO$_2$ is known to possess rather unique electronic and magnetic properties: while most of the $d^{10}$-based delafossites exhibit insulating or semiconducting behavior, only AgNiO$_2$ exhibits metallic features in 2H polytype of hexagonal space group of P6$_3/mmc$.\cite{wichainchai88,wawzynska07,coldea14} According to previous studies on 2H-AgNiO$_2$, its ideal P6$_3/mmc$ crystal structure is transformed into the P6$_3$22 structure because of lattice distortions induced by strong antiferromagnetic (AFM) interactions in the NiO$_2$ layers of AgNiO$_2$.\cite{wawzynska07,wawzynska08} Interestingly, the lattice distortion in AFM 2H-AgNiO$_2$ is not the well-known Jahn-Teller distortion, but a charge-ordering distortion induced by charge transfer on e$_g$ states on the Ni sites.
-This leads to two different Ni sites, Ni1 with small magnetic moments, and Ni2 sites with large magnetic moments; the Ni2 sites form a triangular antiferromagnet within the Ni $ab$-plane.
+Delafossites with $d^{10}$ cations (A = Ag and Cu) have reported to possess wide direct electronic band gaps and $p$-type behavior, which makes them interesting for potential future applications of $p$-type transparent materials.~\cite{kawazoe97,ueda01,yanagi01,snure07,scanlon09,santra13} Among $d^{10}$-based delafossites AgBO$_2$ and CuBO$_2$, the Ni B-site compound AgNiO$_2$ is known to possess rather unique electronic and magnetic properties: while most of the $d^{10}$-based delafossites exhibit insulating or semiconducting behavior, only AgNiO$_2$ exhibits metallic features in 2H polytype of hexagonal space group of P6$_3/mmc$.~\cite{wichainchai88,wawzynska07,coldea14} According to previous studies on 2H-AgNiO$_2$, its ideal P6$_3/mmc$ crystal structure is transformed into the P6$_3$22 structure because of lattice distortions induced by strong antiferromagnetic (AFM) interactions in the NiO$_2$ layers of AgNiO$_2$.~\cite{wawzynska07,wawzynska08} Interestingly, the lattice distortion in AFM 2H-AgNiO$_2$ is not the well-known Jahn-Teller distortion, but a charge-ordering distortion induced by charge transfer on e$_g$ states on the Ni sites.
+This leads to two different Ni sites, Ni1 with small magnetic moments (Ni$^{3.5+}$), and Ni2 sites with large magnetic moments (Ni$^{2+}$); the Ni2 sites form a triangular antiferromagnet within the Ni $ab$-plane.
 This leads to charge disproportionation on the Ni sites and AFM 2H-AgNiO$_2$ is consequently interpreted as a strongly charge-ordered system.
-Moreover, because of the insulating properties of AgCoO$_2$ while AgNiO$_2$ exhibits a semi-metallic phase, the existence of a metal-insulator transition has been predicted on AgNi$_x$Co$_{1-x}$O$_2$ structures wherein the NiO$_2$ layers in AgNiO$_2$ are mixed with CoO$_2$ layers of the insulating AgCoO$_2$.\cite{shin93}
+Moreover, because of the insulating properties of AgCoO$_2$ while AgNiO$_2$ exhibits a semimetallic phase, the existence of a metal-insulator transition has been predicted on AgNi$_{1-x}$Co$_{x}$O$_2$ structures wherein the NiO$_2$ layers in AgNiO$_2$ are mixed with CoO$_2$ layers of the insulating AgCoO$_2$.~\cite{shin93}